-Rowan Class is a group of 27 Year 3 and Year 4 children led by a hardworking team of Mr Lewis and Miss Rowland.
+Rowan Class is a group of 31 Year 4 and Year 5 children led by a hardworking team of Mrs Hayes and Mrs Osborne.
 We study Writing, Spellings, Reading and Maths during the morning and explore a range of topics and subjects including Geography, History, Science, French, Art, ICT and PE in the afternoon.
-The class have a specialist PE teacher taking the class for an hour and Miss Hill takes the class for RE and PSHE for another hour on a Monday morning when Mr Lewis has some time for planning and assessment with other LKS2 teachers.

 Keep checking the twitter account, news feed and class web page for updates of what we have been up to this year!

 Welcome back to a brand new academic year.
-Please check out the class newsletter below or via the link on the side of the page which hopefully will answer many of your questions.
-A big welcome to new and returning parents with me this year.
-I hope this will be an incredible year and build upon the positive OFSTED we had last summer.
+Please check out the class newsletter below which hopefully will answer many of your questions.

 How can you help??